RightsDocketRightsDocket

 Assertions are the claims.
 Each assertion is a specific, structured statement about the content — who created it, what software was used, whether AI was involved, what edits were made, and when each action occurred.
 The Creator Assertions Working Group (CAWG) maintains the standard assertion vocabulary using the cawg.* label prefix.
 For AI-assisted works, assertions can specify the IPTC Digital Source Type (e.g., compositeWithTrainedAlgorithmicMedia for works combining human creativity with AI-generated elements), the AI model used, and the nature of human contributions.

 Signatures are the seal.
 Every manifest is cryptographically signed using a certificate that identifies the signing entity.
 This means any modification to the file or its metadata after signing will invalidate the signature — creating a tamper-evident record.
-RightsDocket uses Ed25519 digital signatures and applies RFC 3161 cryptographic timestamps from a trusted third-party Time Stamping Authority to establish both identity and temporal proof.
+RightsDocket's export artifacts separately use Ed25519 signatures and RFC 3161 timestamps as part of the provenance package proof stack.

 Who Supports C2PA?